kpfleming/esphome-sunpower/README.md

 seconds in most cases.
 As a result, the example configurations include an override for the ESP-IDF 'watchdog timer' to ensure that the ESP32 won't be restarted while waiting for the response.
-This is a rather inelegant workarond, but it is necessary until such time as ESPHome can issue HTTP requests and wait for responses in an asynchronous manner.
+This is a rather inelegant workaround, but it is necessary until such time as ESPHome can issue HTTP requests and wait for responses in an asynchronous manner.
 If your PVS takes longer than 10 seconds to respond, you may need to increase the watchdog timeout correspondingly (be sure to